contiv/vpp/docs/dev-guide/POLICIES.md

 used in the northbound API of the [ligato/vpp-agent][ligato-vpp-agent].
 Every ContivRule is mapped into a single `Acl.Rule`. `Match.IpRule` is filled with values from the 6-tuple - port ranges always include either all ports or a single one (the rules are not compacted together).
+Generated ACLs are appended to the [transaction][transaction-api] prepared for the given event by the [Controller plugin][controller-plugin].
+The controller then commits the transaction with ACLs (and potentially also with some more changes from other plugins) into the [ligato/vpp-agent][ligato-vpp-agent] via the [local client][local-client].
-Generated ACL are sent to the [ligato/vpp-agent][ligato-vpp-agent] via the [local client][local-client], which installs them into VPP through binary APIs.
+At the end of the pipe is [ACL plugin][acl-plugin-agent] from the VPP-Agent, which applies ACL changes into VPP through binary APIs.
 For each transaction, the cache is used to determine the minimal set of ACLs that need to be sent to vpp-agent to be added/updated or deleted.

 By splitting the rules into ingress and egress, K8s network policies allow to